 Awarding this criterion does not guarantee that a school place will automatically be allocated at the school.
 If the school is full in the relevant year group, your child will be added to the waiting list with the appropriate social and medical criterion, giving them priority on the waiting list over other children who fulfil lower criteria.

-The local authority only assesses social and medical needs applications for Community and Voluntary Controlled schools as outlined at the beginning of Section 3.
-We also assess the following own admission authority schools that buy back into the local authority's Admissions Service:
+The local authority only assesses social and medical needs applications for the following own admission authority schools that buy back into the local authority's admissions service.